iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 Now that we are able to place buildings with mouse clicks, we can finally start to work on the actual gameplay implementation of creep spread.

 ### Implementing creep logic
-I will be implementing the creep spread feature in a single MonoBehaviour class, but I will divide it into separate functions during the explanation.
-So first, let's start with our fields (variables that will adjust creep spread behaviour) that will be serialized in the Unity editor.
+I will be implementing the creep spread feature in a single MonoBehaviour class, but I will divide it into separate parts during the explanation.

-Let's call the class ``CorrupterBuilding``; yes, I failed to come up with a better name.
+Let’s call the class `CorrupterBuilding`; yes, I failed to come up with a better name.
 One thing to mention is that this class will be included as a component in the building prefab that we are using.

+So first, let’s start with our fields (variables that will adjust creep spread behaviour) that will be serialized in the Unity editor.

 We are starting by declaring a range float that specifies how far the creep will spread.
 ```cs